 American College of Obstetricians and Gynecologists.
 Human papillomavirus.
 In: Tool kit for teen care.
 2nd ed.
 Washington, DC: ACOG; 2009.

-Human papillomavirus.
-ACOG Practice Bulletin No. 61.
+Screening for cervical cancer.
+Practice Bulletin No. 131.
 American College of Obstetricians and Gynecologists.
-Obstet Gynecol 2005;105:905–18
+Obstet Gynecol 2012;120:1222–38.

 The following list is for information purposes only.
-Referral to these sources and web sites does not imply the endorsement of the College.
+Referral to these sources and web sites does not imply the endorsement of the American College of Obstetricians and Gynecologists.
 This list is not meant to be comprehensive.
 The exclusion of a source or web site does not reflect the quality of that source or web site.
 Please note that web sites are subject to change without notice.

 American Cancer Society

-The American Social Health Association
+American Sexual Health Association

 American Society for Colposcopy and Cervical Pathology

 1530 Tilco Drive, Suite C

 Frederick, MD 21704